tmusy/nuggets/README.md

 # statement2db

-statement2db is Flask application that reads bank statements in a csv format and returns a JOSON object with the extracted information.
+statement2db is Flask application that reads bank statements in a csv format and returns a JSON object with the extracted information.

 ## Development Environment